walmat/react-drag-and-select/README.md

 2. **Supports deeply nested items** - Unlike [React Drag to Select](https://github.com/pablofierro/react-drag-select], the items you are trying to select don't need to be immediate children of the parent HOC.
 As long as they have the `useSelectableByDragging` inside of them, and the

+3. **Supports virtualization** - Unlike [React Drag to Select](https://github.com/pablofierro/react-drag-select], our library can support virtualized lists as well!

 ## Setup

 1. Install dependency